ccb-hms/HarvardInovalonUserGuide/README.md

 ### R
 In order to run R on O2, you first need to load the appropraite software module.
-As above, the module can be loaded manually on a per-session basis, or the command can be added to you `~/.bashrc` initialization script.
+As above, the module can be loaded manually on a per-session basis, or the command can be added to your `~/.bashrc` initialization script.
 The latest version of R that is currently compatible with the database connectivity tools on O2 is R 4.1.1.

 You can load the appropriate module with: